VeatchLab/smlm-analysis/README.md

 based on the NPC dataset from Shaw et al 2022.
 Follow along with that to learn how to use the LSF estimation code.

-Scripts to replicate three of the figures of Shelby et al 2022 are also included, under `src/example/xcor-protocol-figs/`.
+Scripts to replicate four of the figures of Shelby et al 2022 are also included, under `src/example/xcor-protocol-figs/`.